 The system is going down for reboot NOW!

-- The install process will now begin as a background process and will not be visible.
-When the appliance reboots, this is an indication that the firmware installation is finalizing and will be completed upon reboot.
+- The installation process now begins as a background process and is not visible.
+When the appliance reboots, this is an indication that the firmware installation is finalizing and is completed upon reboot.

 - In the Update Settings policy, Update Settings tab, locate the Firmware Updates section.

 - Enable the check box Ignore Any Product Updates or Features Later Than a Specified Version and input the firmware version to update to, but not exceed.
 Example: